Chicago Police Department restricts time off for officers after vaccine mandate deadline, CNN affiliate reports - KTVZ

 The memo was issued Saturday to all sworn officers and was to be read at all CPD roll calls for five consecutive days, WLS reports.

+A second memo, issued Sunday and obtained by WLS, threatened the termination of officers who do not comply with the department’s vaccination policy.

+According to the memo, any civilian or sworn employee who disobeys a direct order to comply with the city’s vaccination policy “will become the subject of a disciplinary investigation that could result in a penalty up to and including separation from the Chicago Police Department.
+Furthermore, sworn members who retire while under disciplinary investigations may be denied retirement credentials.”

-The restrictions come as up to half of Chicago’s rank-and-file police officers could be placed on unpaid leave because of a dispute between their union and Mayor Lori Lightfoot over the city’s requirement city employees be vaccinated and disclose their vaccine status.
+The memos come as up to half of Chicago’s rank-and-file police officers could face discipline because of a dispute between their union and Mayor Lori Lightfoot over the city’s requirement city employees be vaccinated and disclose their vaccine status.

 Chicago Fraternal Order of Police President John Catanzara has spoken out against the mandate to report vaccine status, telling officers they are not required to comply, and the police department has its own Covid-19 policy.